7RU7H/Archive/Tools/Forensics/Volatility.md

 kpcrscan - `kpcrscan` - scan for potential KPCR structures - [Andreas Fortuna](https://andreafortuna.org/2017/06/25/volatility-my-own-cheatsheet-part-1-image-identification/): *If the `KdVersionBlock` is not null, then it may be possible to find the machine's KDBG address via the KPCR.
 In fact, the backup method of finding KDBG used by plugins such as pslist is to leverage `kpcrscan` and then call the `KPCR.get_kdbg()` API function.*

-malfind - `.malfind` -  hunt for code injection - scans heap to identify exebutable bit set to `RWE` or `RX`
+malfind - `.malfind` -  hunt for code injection - scans heap to identify executable bit set to `RWE` or `RX`

 memmap - `.Memmap` - shows you exactly which pages are memory resident, given a specific process DTB (or kernel DTB if you use this plugin on the Idle or System process)
 ```bash